-The early childhood special education (ECSE) program leads to an added endorsement in ECSE specialist.
+The early childhood special education (ECSE) program fulfills the Colorado Department of Education program requirements of the ECSE specialist within the state of Colorado.
 If you do not hold a current teaching license, information about ECSE licensure is available here.
 The program prepares leaders who will enrich the life experience of young children (ages birth to 8 years) with delays and disabilities and their families through a variety of professional roles.

 The early childhood special education licensure program provides specialized preparation in: